 The UPC is a university with a consolidated worldwide reputation and an international vision that generates technological innovation and attracts talent.
 According to the agreement between BSC and UPC, several professors of the UPC are made available to the BSC to work on research projects.
-Prof. José M. Baldasano is a UPC researcher affiliated with the BSC-CNS.
+Dr. José M. Baldasano is a UPC researcher affiliated with the BSC-CNS.
 He carries out his research in association with the BSC-CNS on the BSC-CNS premises.
-Thus the contribution of UPC to the consortium is in kind by making Prof Baldasano available to work on ECOMS2.
-The BSC will charge the corresponding cost to the project as their own costs.